swapnilchavan18901/repo-doc/FEATUREREADME.md

 - Modular routing using FastAPI routers, providing clean separation between demo, base, and example APIs.
 - Support for both sync and async endpoint handlers for maximum flexibility and performance.
+- **NEW:** Dedicated route for `/dinkachika/` providing a basic "Hello, World!" example for health checks or minimal responses.

 ### 2. Hello World Endpoint